andreeeeaaaaas/my-digital-space/_pages/projects/my digital space.md

 tags:
   - design
   - visual
-description: A space I made for the things I like to build, create, and share
+description: A place to share things I create
 ---
 <!-- <p class="intro">A space I made for the things I like to build, create, and share</p> -->